 Having watched the trailer firsthand at CinemaCon 2026, The Direct's character screen time rankings are based entirely on our own in-room tracking of the footage.

-While a public release of the trailer remains uncertain, with the film still roughly eight months away from its theatrical debut, what was shown to the CinemaCon crowd left little question about which heroes are being positioned front and center in Avengers: Doomsday.
+While a public release of the trailer remains uncertain, with the film still roughly eight months away from its theatrical debut, what was shown to the CinemaCon crowd left little doubt about which heroes are being positioned front and center in Avengers: Doomsday.
+Among the most buzzed-about moments from the presentation was the formal introduction of Robert Downey Jr.'s Doctor Doom and the continuation of Chris Evans' return as Steve Rogers, with both stars taking the stage in person to introduce the footage.

 The trailer itself appeared to lean heavily into hero-vs-hero conflict, positioning Doomsday as something of a spiritual successor to Captain America: Civil War while simultaneously serving as the long-awaited fifth Avengers film.

-From The Direct's observations, it was evident that some characters commanded significant chunks of the footage, while others appeared only in brief, blink-and-you'll-miss-it glimpses.
+From The Direct's observations, it was evident that some characters commanded significant chunks of the footage, while others appeared only in brief, blink-and-you 'll-miss-it glimpses.

 Avengers: Doomsday Trailer's Heroes & Villains Screen Time, From Most To Least